 A workers’ compensation trial is an administrative hearing before a judge to resolve disputes between an injured worker and his or her employer related to a work injury claim.
-At the trial, each side will present evidence in the form of documents and witness testimony.
+At trial, each side will presents evidence in the form of documents and witness testimony.

 The judge will issue a decision within thirty days of the trial’s completion.
 A decision that awards benefits to an injured worker is called a Findings and Award.
 A decision that does not award benefits is called a Findings and Order.

 Generally, the evidence presented at trial will include: